VT-CHCI/mixedlightweightdita/drafts/readme.md

 ~~~~~~~

 ----
-In MDITA,
+In MDITA (rough draft),

 ~~~~~~~
 ---
+title:  This is the title # We can have a title here...
 author: Unknown
- tags:
-   - Italian
+keywords: Italian
- id: t-marinara
- type: task
+template: task # this calls a template file for validation and generated subtitles
 ---

 # Marinara Sauce

-Prepare a crowd-pleasing red sauce for pasta in about 30 minutes.
+Prepare a crowd-pleasing red sauce for pasta in about 30 minutes. <!-- Template will treat this as a shortesc if specified -->

  -   2 tbsp. of olive oil
  -   2 cloves of garlic, minced
  -   1/2 tsp. of hot red pepper